Lack of balance affects

 National and International Top 10 Competitor

-Technical Delegate and Judge of Working Equitation
+Technical Delegate and WEDU Judge of Working Equitation (retired)

 Trish Hyatt puts her many skills to use introducing the international discipline of Working Equitation to riders eager to improve their partnership with their horse, with a focus on fun, classical horsemanship and use of the horse for practical work or as cross-training for other disciplines.